SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 ~~~~~

 The following commands are available only when using the SpongeForge coremod on Forge.
 Other implementations of the
-Sponge API, such as SpongeVanilla, do not include these commands.
+SpongeAPI, such as SpongeVanilla, do not include these commands.

 ====================  ========================================  ====================
 Command               Description                               Permission